Algebraic Algorithms for Fractional Linear Matroid Parity via Non-commutative Rank: Introduction

-\paragraph{Finding dominant 2-cover.} The known algorithm for fractional linear matroid parity~\citep{Chang2001a} also finds the dual optimal solution called the \emph{dominant 2-cover}.
-Both a maximum fractional matroid matching and the dominant 2-cover are necessary for the \emph{weighted} fractional matroid parity algorithm of \citet{Gijswijt2013}.
+\paragraph{Finding a dominant 2-cover.} The known algorithm for fractional linear matroid parity~\cite{Chang2001a} also finds the dual optimal solution called the \emph{dominant 2-cover}.
+Both a maximum fractional matroid matching and the dominant 2-cover are necessary for the \emph{weighted} fractional matroid parity algorithm of Gijswijt and Pap~\cite{Gijswijt2013}.
 Using our matrix representation and dual correspondence, we devise a simple randomized algorithm for finding the dominant 2-cover of fractional linear matroid matching in $O(mn^{\omega+1})$ time.
-Combined with the above algebraic algorithm, this leads to an $O(mn^{\omega+4})$-time randomized algorithm for the weighted problem, which improves $O(\GPtime)$ time of \citet{Gijswijt2013}.
+Combined with the above algebraic algorithm, this leads to an $O(mn^{\omega+4})$-time randomized algorithm for the weighted problem, which improves the $O(\GPtime)$ time of Gijswijt and Pap~\cite{Gijswijt2013}\footnote{ The algorithm of~\cite{Gijswijt2013} works for general matroids. }.